 They will need to apply for a TIE “residencia temporal” with the National Police in their area and present their EU residency certificate and valid passport, pay the “tasa” (administrative fee) and provide a photo.
 A criminal record check can form part of the procedure.

 The TIE will be valid for up to five years depending on when you registered as EU resident.
 Example: if you registered as EU resident two years before you apply for your TIE, the TIE will be issued for 3 years.
+The TIE will differ from regular TIE´s in that it will mention you are from the UK, using the following text: “autorización de residencia temporal y trabajo de nacional del Reino Unido”.
+Presumably to make it clear that you applied under the extraordinary circumstance from EU regime to non-EU foreigners regime.

 Once the TIE expires, you need to apply for an authorisation for “residencia larga duración” and once granted, apply for a TIE “larga duración” as well.